sameerul97/githubfinder.io/README.md

 # Github Finder

 Simple application consuming REST API provided by Github to find Github users and thier repos.
 App was created using Jquery and Ajax
+Hosted on private server in my home.
+Link below.
 Tools used:
   Jquery AJAX
   Bootstrap